ufolux/TransPop/README.md

 *   **Language Swap**: One click to reverse the flow. `English -> Chinese` becomes `Chinese -> English`.
 Mind = Blown. 🤯
 *   **Smart Close**: Choose whether to minimize to tray or quit the app when closing the window.
 You can even tell it to "Do not ask again".
 *   **Dark Mode**: Because we are developers and light mode burns our retinas. 😎

+*   **Tiny Size**: The app is only 1.8 MB.
+No need to download 300 MB of Electron just to translate a few words.

 ## 🛠 Tech Stack (The Nerd Stuff)